Sam-Taherinia/tromaya-studio-blog/README.md

 # Tromaya Studio Blog

 A modern, full-stack blog application built with Spring Boot backend and React frontend.
 This project features a robust content management system with user authentication, rich text editing, and responsive design.
+Special Thanks to Aaron Bourne from Devtiro for providing the tutorial and app-ui.

 ## 🚀 Features